Additional domains FAQ

 Help me understandWhat is multiple domain support?

-If you own multiple Internet domains, you can associate them all with your organization's Google account at no extra cost.
+If you own multiple Internet domains, you can associate them all with your organization's Google Account at no extra cost.
 Depending on how you add the domain, users can have an identity at one or more domain.
 They can share Google services.
 And you manage them from the same Google Admin console.
 To get started, see Managing all your domains.

 A domain alias is a domain name that can be used as an alternate name for another domain.
-When used with a Google services account, domain aliases can either give users an email address at another domain.
+When used with a Google Account, domain aliases can either give users an email address at another domain.
 Or they can be used to set up dual email delivery, for example, if you want to test drive Gmail against your legacy mail program.

 As with any other domain you use with Google services, you must own the domain name and verify your ownership.

 A whitelisted domain is an external trusted domain that you add in your Domain settings to allow users in your organization to share files with users in that trusted domain.
 Your users can also receive files from users of the trusted domain.

 After you whitelist a trusted domain, users can invite people from that domain to view, comment on, and edit their files.
 A warning message is turned on by default that asks users to confirm before they share files with a whitelisted domain.